MrChristopherHu/profile/index.md

 ## About Me

-I am an ethnographer and discourse analyst who examines...
+I am an ethnographer and discourse analyst who studies race and ethnicity in educational contexts.

 ## Research Interests